Making critical research accessible via virtual

 As the COVID-19 pandemic continued to grow more serious, it became clear that the in-person event would have to be cancelled.
 But AACR knew that it was crucial to distribute the research and provide a forum for reliable information, while also increasing the membership base and building brand relevance for the organization.

 Freeman and AACR have partnered together for over 30 years for in-person events.
-When the event needed to pivot quickly, Freeman stepped up to utilize the expertise of its team and the capabilities of the flexible, agile OnlineEvent Pro™ platform to deliver the first-ever virtual AACR annual meeting in record time.
+When the event needed to pivot quickly, Freeman stepped up to utilize the expertise of its team to deliver the first-ever virtual AACR annual meeting in record time.

 The typically six-day event was broken into two smaller virtual events, one planned for April, and the other planned for June.
 The April event offered two full days of content, starting with opening plenaries and three concurrent sessions.